-I think I first heard the phrase on a McDonald’s commercial, and it’s a great concept that’s certainly applicable to modern society.
-Social media is an important aspect of today’s business environment, and it’s here to stay.
+I think I first heard the phrase on a McDonald’s commercial, and it’s a great concept that’s undoubtedly applicable to modern society.
+Social media is an essential aspect of today’s business environment, and it’s here to stay.
 However, how many of you are guilty of spending more time interacting with others via your computer or smartphone rather than in person?
 Many of us are offenders.
 While appropriate social media placement certainly plays a part in your business plan, be cautious about investing too much time online and too little in person.

 Solution: There is still something to be said for face-to-face time with others.
 Whether it’s attending a networking event or a fundraiser for your favorite charity, or simply taking a class to learn a new skill, make sure you’re including social time in your marketing plan.

 A customer she’s known for close to 20 years who recently started a virtual assistant business spoke up, offering a few suggestions.
 As a result of that conversation during their face-to-face time, the two are now working together to find solutions for the shop’s challenges.

 2. Think Local

 The Internet has opened up our ability to do business with almost anyone, regardless of physical location.
 And those opportunities are lovely and exciting.
 In thinking globally, how many small business owners start to forget local opportunities?
 It’s a confession I hear often.
 Business owners who used to rely on local business to support them now think more globally.
 As a result, they’re usually unaware of new businesses opening locally that would make feasible clients.